 Introduction | The Aesthetics of Contingency

 Ujazdowski Castle – one of the canonical buildings of a city raised from the ruins – is a symbol of Warsaw.
 What binds it closely to the city is not only the "ghost" reconstruction based on Bernardo Bellotto's 18th-century vedutas but also its unfulfilled potential, what the Castle did not become – for instance, the seat of the People’s Theater of the Polish Army or an evening university of Marxism-Leninism.
-Having suffered much delay in being rebuilt, the Castle is a singular example of Warsaw’s "anarchitecture" which combines the old Polish, Sarmatian fantasy with a modernist socialist utopia, leaving the building open to constant alteration of its function.
+Having suffered much delay in being rebuilt, the Castle is a singular example of Warsaw’s "anarchitecture" which combines the old Polish, Sarmatian fantasy with a modernist socialist utopia, leaving the building open to a constant alteration of its function.

 As a Russian witticism has it, only the future is certain – it is the past that is unpredictable.
 This reflection took me back to an April morning in 2010.
-I was due to pick up a couple of Ethiopian artists from the hotel they were staying at; they had come to present their cultural program at the Centre of Contemporary Art in Toruń, getting some distraction from their difficult day-to-day life as immigrants in Warsaw.
+I was due to pick up a couple of Ethiopian artists from the hotel they were staying at; they had come to present their cultural program at the Centre of Contemporary Art in Toruń, which served as a distraction from their difficult day-to-day life as immigrants in Warsaw.
 When I came into their hotel room, I was taken aback: they were both in tears in front of the TV.
 To start with, I found it hard to comprehend what had happened and fathom what image could have been sufficiently powerful to trigger such a reaction.
 A glimpse of the smoking carcass of a plane on the TV monitor was not a good omen.
 "The President is dead!" one of the visitors told me, in a trembling voice.

 Today, seven years after the plane crash in Smoleńsk – in which all 96 people on board were killed, including the President of Poland, Lech Kaczyński, and his wife, as well as many prominent politicians; a crash, the blame for which the present Polish government lays at the feet of Vladimir Putin and Donald Tusk, the-then prime minister of Poland, and since 2014 President of the European Council – it is certain that this "extremely rare event" has totally transformed social relationships in Poland.
 While keeping things in perspective, the fallout can be likened to the archaeological and ideological "reconstruction" that followed in the wake of the wartime destruction of Warsaw.
-This is the optics of a distorting mirror: just as with the plane crash in Smoleńsk, where the viral online coverage distorted perception, so the narrative of the destruction of Warsaw and the horror of World War II have been made larger-than-life through the media involved – mainly the press and cinema.
+This is the optics of a distorting mirror: just as with the plane crash in Smoleńsk, where the viral online coverage distorted perception, so the narrative of the destruction of Warsaw and the horror of World War II have been made larger-than-life through the media involved – mainly the press, the cinema and architecture.
 In spite of the technological and ideological differences of the various stages of "reconstruction" or "conservation" that followed, both tragedies enable us to better appreciate the aesthetics of global fear management, and the manipulation of uncertainties, separatist drives and images of terrorist acts distributed by the social media.

 In his The Eiffel Tower and Other Mythologies, Roland Barthes wrote, "Architecture is always dream and function, expression of a utopia and instrument of a convenience."3 The experience of Warsaw, one of a number of cities bombed to the ground during the Second World War, has facilitated a new understanding of contemporary architecture and the symbolic manipulation to which it has been put.
 For what is an architectural reconstruction that keeps representing the same building?
 Is the Warsaw that has been replicated at a scale of 1:1 in its urban layout still the same city that it had been – or is it a sophisticated illusion?
 Are the "ghost" edifices that impersonate themselves sufficiently earthquake-proof?
 What has been the impact of the new and old function of the building on the social and political landscape?